vmagelo/msdocs-django-three-azure-services/README.md

 With WhiteNoise, you may see this kind of warning in the deployment logs: "/tmp/8da29e2cb651a79/antenv/lib/python3.9/site-packages/whitenoise/base.py:115: UserWarning: No directory at: /tmp/8da29e2cb651a79/staticfiles/".
 This isn't a blocker as explained by this [GitHub issue](https://github.com/evansd/whitenoise/issues/215).

+### Tip 12: Troubleshooting deployment

+Here are things to try:

+* Test first locally "python manage.py runserver" if you've made coding changes, even if you think they are not a problem.
+It will save a bad deploy and time wasted if you have a syntax error or coding problem.

+* After deployment (say from Visual Studio Code, which is generally the easiest), check the deployment logs.
+At first, you see two entries for "pending".
+When those become one "success" entry the deployment is done.
+This is generally the same time that Visual Studio Code reports back that the deployment is done.
+However, it still may take an additional few minutes for the code to really make it to the App Service.

+* Keep the log stream open in a browser tab.
+Check that the container creation didn't fail, which happens if you have a coding error.
+If it builds, hit the web site and then check the log.
+Print statements can help here.

+* Note that for troubleshooting [DEBUG_PROPAGATE_EXCEPTIONS](https://docs.djangoproject.com/en/4.0/ref/settings/#debug-propagate-exceptions) can be useful to switch to True.

+* `Debug = False` should be always on for production settings, but for troubleshooting, setting to `True` may help if you're stuck.

+* Read the Django tips on the [Oryx GitHub page](https://github.com/microsoft/Oryx/wiki/Django-Tips).
+Oryx is the build system used to compile Django source code into runnable artifacts in App Service.

+* When running WhiteNoise, you could spend a lot of time troubleshooting errors and missing images.
+In particular, when `Debug=True` used in production (a no-no, but just for testing), certain errors are masked and the web app works fine.
+Set `Debug=False` and suddenly you have a lot of problems.

+     * `STATICFILES_STORAGE` has a bunch of possible options.
+When set to `whitenoise.storage.CompressedStaticFilesStorage` you are using WhiteNoise and `python manage.py collectstatic` needs to be run.
+When deploying through Visual Studio Code, that is the case.
+     * When running locally, you can also use `whitenoise.storage.CompressedStaticFilesStorage` but you have to then run `python manage collectstatic` yourself.
+It's easier to just use `django.contrib.staticfiles.storage.StaticFilesStorage`.